Haabibi/algorithm_practice/CTCI/arrays_and_strings/README.md

 ### ArrayList and Resizable Arrays
 **ArrayList** is an array that resizes itself.
 * O(1) accsess
+* Amortized Insertion Runtime: O(1)

 ### StringBuilder
-Simply creates a resizable array of all the strings, copying them back to a string only when necessary
+Simply creates a resizable array of all the strings, copying them back to a string only when necessary No inplace.
+Immutable.

+Thus use append on list and lazily concatenate letters to make a string.

 **Try building my own version of *StringBuilder, HashTable & ArrayList***